Uppinakai Tambuli (Pickled Mango Side Dish) Recipe

 This pickled mango side dish (known as uppinakai tambuli in the Kannada language) is yogurt-based and mildly spicy.
-Pair it with some steamed rice; eat at the beginning of the meal.
-This keeps your stomach cool; acts as an appetizer as well.
+Pair it with some steamed rice, and eat it at the beginning of the meal; this keeps your stomach cool.
+It can act as an appetizer as well.

 Now, let's learn how to make this dish.

-- 4-5 pickled mangoes, preferably picked from an old pickle.
+- 4 to 5 pickled mangoes, preferably picked from an old pickle

 - 1/4 cup grated coconut